aeternity/protocol/serializations.md

 The content of the contract store depends on [the ABI and the VM version](/contracts/contract_vms.md).

+From FATE VM version 2 stored code is the same as from the coresponding contract create operation.
+FATE VM version 1 contracts are stored without init function.
+Only way to check init function of a FATE v1 deployed contract is to look at the Contract create transaction.

 #### Contract call
 ```
 [ <caller_id>        :: id()